AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 -   **Note:** After initial deployment, your *new copilot* ports 31283 and 5000 will be open for any IP (0.0.0.0/0) .
 It is strongly recommended to remove the 0.0.0.0 entry from the inbound access rules for these ports and add entries for all your gateway IP addresses.
 -   Open port 443 to receive TCP traffic from the *old copilot* (*old copilot* IP address).
 -   Open port 31283 to receive UDP traffic from each of your Aviatrix gateways.
--   Open port 5000 to receive UDP traffic from each of your Aviatrix gateways.
+-   Open port 5000 to receive UDP traffic from each of your Aviatrix gateways. **For private mode**, you open **TCP** port 5000.

+NOTE: If you launched your *new copilot* from the Controller UI starting from Controller release 6.8, the above security group configurations will be automatically applied.

 At the applicable CSP portal, on the ***old copilot*** VM: